Laundry Room Design: Give Your Laundry Room a Lift

 Most people don’t like to do laundry – and that’s exactly why you should make your laundry room a fun and inviting space!
 Even if you aren’t happy about washing and drying clothes, at least you will feel good about being in a room that has cute décor.
-Here’s how.
+Here’s how to freshen up your laundry room design.

 Since the laundry room is usually separate from the rest of the house, you can go a little crazy with color in this space.
 How about some sunshine-y yellow walls to brighten things up?
 If your laundry room is well ventilated, consider a quirky wallpaper for all or some of the walls, which also becomes the room’s artwork.

-You can also get creative with the light fixture.
+You can also get creative with the light fixture in the laundry room.
 I’ve been working with a client who loves chandeliers, so we even put a small one in her laundry room.
 You might not want to get that fancy, but there are plenty of interesting and unusual light fixtures to choose from.

 Look around for other ways to add some personal style to your laundry room.
 Perhaps you can swap out boring cabinet pulls for painted knobs.
 If you have a window, add a festive curtain or shutters.
 Instead of dull laundry soap boxes, pour the soap into vintage glass jars.
 A scented candle can also provide a sensory uplift.